 Sin is everywhere in our world.
 Just as I’m cleaning my home next week, my neighbors will be oblivious to the feast God calls us to remember.
 They’ll be eating hamburgers at McDonald’s, dinner rolls on Easter, and pizza with their friends.

 “I have written you in my letter not to associate with sexually immoral people— not at all meaning the people of this world who are immoral, or the greedy and swindlers, or idolaters.
 In that case you would have to leave this world” (1 Corinthians 5:9-10).

 It was the same on the first Passover.
 The Egyptians went about their normal lives that fateful night, not cleaning out the yeast and not applying the blood of a Lamb to the sides of their doors.
 They didn’t realize the judgment that would fall at midnight!

 “What business is it of mine to judge those outside the church? …God will judge those outside” (1 Corinthians 5:12-13).

 “On that same night I will pass through Egypt and strike down every firstborn—both men and animals—and I will bring judgment on all the gods of Egypt.
-I am YHWH” (Exodus 12:12).
+I am YHVH” (Exodus 12:12).

 “By the same word the present heavens and earth are reserved for fire, being kept for the day of judgment and destruction of ungodly men” (2 Peter 3:7).